nonyeomd/nonyeomd/README.md

 She is young, influential and tenacious.
 Nonye has the capacity to perform the emotional labor needed to re-align the ideas, processes, and products behind our traditional people operations systems.
 Her leadership style is collaborative, conversational and rationally compassionate.

-Nonye is looking for a driven team that has the power to build dynamic, data-driven inclusion and diversity functions so that together we can bridge the diversity gap with intuitive tools and powerful initiatives.
+Nonye is looking for a driven team that has the power to build dynamic, data-driven inclusion and diversity functions so that together we can bridge the neurodiversity gap with intuitive tools and powerful initiatives.